antonmi/job_reactor/README.markdown

 JobReactor
 ==========

-JobReactor is a library for creating and processing background jobs.
+JobReactor is a library for creating, scheduling and processing background jobs.
 It is asynchronous client-server distributed system based on [EventMachine][0].
+Inspired by Resque, Stalker, DelayedJob, and etc.

+JobReactor hasn't 'rails' integration for the time being.
+But it is very close.
+We need test the system with different servers (clusters) and automatize initialization and restart proccesses.
+Collaborators, you are welcome!

+So, read 'features' part and try JobReactor.
+You can do a lot with it.

 Quick start
 ===========